things to know before working on a cruise ship

 While there are some crew that get days off (typically musicians or singers/dancers) the majority of the crew work every single day.
 Concerned you’ll work too much?
 Here we’ve broken down how many hours crew are allowed to work.

 Now, that’s not to say that you don’t get to have some fun, too.
-If there is something really special coming up (think climbing the Great Wall of China or riding camels in Petra) most supervisors will work with you and your schedule to make sure that you get to go experience the awesomeness of where you are.
-You probably still won’t have the whole day off though and either before or after you get back from your tour you’ll have to work that day.
+If there is something really special coming up (think climbing the Great Wall of China or riding camels in Petra, seeing the pyramids in Egypt) most supervisors will work with you and your schedule to make sure that you get to go experience the awesomeness of where you are in the world.

 Petra